 Lansing guides others to awaken their innate healing abilities.
-He is both the founder and principal of the Center for Integrated Awareness in Sonoma County, California, a healing and teaching center devoted to that purpose.
+He is both the founder and principal of the Center for Integrated Awareness in Petaluma, California, a healing and teaching center devoted to that purpose.
 He teaches and models a healer’s most important duty —to recognize and respond to the whole person.

 Q: What is Integrated Awareness?

 A: Integrated Awareness describes an inherently possible but usually inhibited state of consciousness in which all aspects of the person are self-aware and actively cooperate.
 It refers to a quality of living in which the mind does not have precedence over the brain and body, in which spirit is as tangible as skeleton, where emotions are recognized as the source of creativity and in which the energetic fields of the human body and soul are as immediate and as tactile as the skin.
 In such a state, you may simultaneously sense any of those levels in another person as well.

 Q: You have spoken of deriving your work from your observations of what is common to all humans, and that the body is the most basic component of human experience.
 What are the other basic common elements?

 A: The physical body is not only the most basic, it is the means through which all of the other aspects are appreciable by consciousness.
 The ones immediately troubling to most people are the emotional and mental bodies.
 The emotional self operates across a very broad band of highly reactive, highly polarized energies and has an orientation biased towards the past.
 The mental body primarily utilizes narrow band energetics, not very charged, but very rigid.
 It focuses towards the future.

 There are many enerery body frequencies higher than the mental body, ranging all the way up to spirit itself.
 Your soul definitely has a characteristic vibration.
 The one part of ourselves that remains permanently in the present is our physical body.
 All the other elements tend to move along the temporal axis as well and not to occupy the present moment only.